List of mayors of Washington, D.C.: History of offices

-1791–1802: Board of Commissioners of the Federal City
+Commissioners of the Federal City (1791–1802)

 The 1790 Act for establishing the temporary and permanent seat of the Government of the United States, Act of March 3, 1791, 1 Stat.
 214, set up a board of three commissioners to survey and define the territory of the Federal City, and to purchase land for development and oversee the construction of all federal buildings.
 Some reports name Thomas Johnson as the chairman of the Board of Commissioners, but it appears there was no chair, even if Johnson acted in the manner of a chair.
 The commission had very little to do with the municipal regulation of the District and when their board was dissolved their powers were transferred to the "Superintendent", "Commissioner to Superintend Public Buildings" and the "Chief Engineer of the United States Army."
 The local public affairs were instead governed by a Levy Court made up of Justices of the Peace who, until passage of the Organic Act of 1801 were commissioned by the governors of Virginia (for Arlington County) and Maryland (for Prince George's and Montgomery County – the north part of the District remained part of these counties until 1801), and in the Federal city their powers were transferred to the Mayor and local government.
 During this time William Thornton, Robert Bowie, Daniel Carroll, and Robert Brent were some of the men who served on the Levy Court of Prince George's County.

-1802–1871: Mayors of the City of Washington
+Mayors of the City of Washington (1802–1871)

 The persons listed below are the mayors of the now-defunct City of Washington, which was officially granted a formal government in 1802.
 The Mayor of Washington had authority over city services, appointments, and local tax assessments; however, the duties of the mayor mostly consisted of requesting appropriations from Congress to finance the city.
 From 1802 to 1812, the mayor was appointed by the President of the United States.
 Between 1812 and 1820, the city's mayors were then selected by a city council.
 From 1820 to 1871 the mayor was popularly elected.
 The present-day boundaries of the "Old City" were Rock Creek to the west, Florida Avenue to the north, and the Anacostia River to the east and south.